By the way, we're up to audio soundbite five in order as I inform the broadcast engineer what's coming up.

 Welcome back, Rush Limbaugh, the cutting edge of societal evolution.

-Something that members of both parties will no doubt join him in condemning.
+Rush Limbaugh was rightly taking aim at those who literally impersonate soldiers, something that members of both parties will no doubt join him in condemning.

 Republicans appreciate their Democrat colleagues' vigilance and concern about the proper treatment of our troops, and we call on them to reaffirm that concern in a concrete way by delivering on their commitment to fully fund the troops in the field.

-Not just the eight that we learned about in the press release last Friday from the U.S. Attorney's Office for the Western District of Washington.
+Now, ladies and gentlemen, I have been, people have been sending me website after website that documents phony soldiers, real phony soldiers, not just the eight that we learned about in the press release last Friday from the U.S. Attorney's Office for the Western District of Washington.

-Uh but apparently they are all over the place.
+But apparently, they are all over the place.

-Uh the New York Times ran a New York Times magazine cover story on one of them.
+The New York Times ran a New York Times magazine cover story on one of them.

 And turned out she was lying through her teeth.

-She'd never been to Iraq, she hadn't been sexually harassed or any of this sort of thing like she alleged.
+She hadn't been sexually harassed or any of this sort of thing like she alleged.

-Um, it's a considerable number of genuine phony soldiers out there in terms of defrauding the VA, making up stories of atrocities that they saw.
+I mean, it's a considerable number of genuine phony soldiers out there in terms of defrauding the VA, making up stories of atrocities that they saw.

-And I'm going to put this link at Rush Limbaugh.com when we update the site so you can read this stuff for yourself.
+And I'm going to put this link at rushlimbaugh.com when we update the site so you can read this stuff for yourself.

-Phony veterans try to cash in on uh on VA benefits, and this is uh basically the uh U.S. attorney story uh out of the state of Washington.
+And this is basically the U.S. attorney story out of the state of Washington.

 Former police officer gets 90 days in jail for faking military call-up.

-Uh Washington man pleads guilty to unlawfully collecting veterans benefits.
+Washington man pleads guilty to unlawfully collecting veterans benefits.

-Uh but this program has never impugned the service of a genuine soldier, regardless that soldier's opinion on anything.
+There are indeed a whole bunch of phony soldiers out there, But this program has never impugned the service of a genuine soldier, regardless that soldier's opinion on anything.

 Here's Eric in Nashville.

-Eric, I'm glad you called, sir, glad you waited.
+Eric, I'm glad you called, sir.

-Welcome to the EIB network.
+Welcome to the EIB Network.

-Tennessee didn't to you, Rush.
+Tennessee Ditto to you, Rush.

 Good to talk to you.